rmrychecky/sv_processes/README.md

 Finally, this repository contains a writeup of some of the findings of the project.

+The python progarm is in the file called SV_generralized.ipynb

 ## Links to helpful sites <br>
 Sequence Archive Run Browser
 - https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&display=metadata